wp-plugins/optima-express/readme.txt

 = Quick Search Widget  =

-Add property search to any page by dragging the Quicksearch widget to the page’s sidebar.
+Add property search to any page by dragging the Quicksearch widget to the page's sidebar.

 = Featured Properties Gallery Widget =